jomar-liu/seng637-a5-group-5/Assignment5-ReportTemplate.md

 | Zhanzhi, Joe    | RDC, Comparison, Difficulties & challenges, Comments/feedback |

 # Difficulties encountered, challenges overcome, and lessons learned
+- Spent quite a bit of time studying, comparing, and picking the RGT models.
+- It was not very easy to get the RDC macros working.
+- Learned that RGT and RDC use similar data, and how to convert the data for them.

 # Comments/feedback on the lab itself
+- Very practical lab to gain hands-on experience on RGT and RDC tools.
+- The lab instructions are very concise.